Anthurium radicans (Anthurium Malyi) Indoor Care, Propagation and Common Problems with Solutions

 Where to Buy

-Would you like to add this plant to your collection?
-Buy Anthurium Plants online from Etsy.
+Would you like to add Anthurium radicans to your collection?
+You may acquire them online from Etsy (Link to Etsy).

 Anthurium radicans